Mgahinga Gorilla National Park

-Mgahinga Gorilla National Park, the smallest park in Uganda is located in the Virunga Conservation Area (VCA), a region which also encompasses Rwanda’s Volcanoes National Park and Virunga National Park in Congo.
-Mgahinga National Park is found in Kisoro District, Southwestern Uganda and it is one of the best locations to see mountain gorillas in their natural habitat.
+Mgahinga Gorilla National Park, the smallest park in Uganda, is located in the Virunga Conservation Area (VCA).
+This region also encompasses Rwanda’s Volcanoes National Park and Virunga National Park in Congo.
+This park is found in Kisoro District, southwestern Uganda, and it is one of the best locations to see mountain gorillas in their natural habitat.

-Established in 1991 together with Bwindi Impenetrable National Park, Mgahinga Gorilla National Park is a compact protected area with land area coverage of about 33.7sq.kms.
-Mgahinga makes up to the list of 4 places where the endangered mountain gorillas live.
-The park is endowed with more than mountain gorillas, as it also supports golden monkeys, endemic species to the Virunga Region.
+Established in 1991 with Bwindi Impenetrable National Park, Mgahinga Gorilla National Park is a compact protected area covering about 33.7 sq. km.
+Mgahinga is one of four places where endangered mountain gorillas live.
+The park has more than mountain gorillas; it also supports golden monkeys, an endemic species to the Virunga Region.

 Mgahinga Gorilla National Park is compact but naturally endowed.
-It boasts of its natural beauty, with unique vegetation consisting of bamboo forest, tropical forests, woodland, savanna grassland, bogs, afro-montane forests, marshes, semi-Alpine vegetation and montane forest.
-Three of the 8 Virunga Volcanoes all exist in Mgahinga National Park, Uganda including Mt.
-Muhabura, Gahinga Volcano, Mt.
+It boasts of its natural beauty, with unique vegetation consisting of bamboo forests, tropical forests, woodland, savanna grassland, bogs, afro-montane forests, marshes, semi-Alpine vegetation, and montane forest.
+Three of the 8 Virunga Volcanoes all exist in Mgahinga National Park, Uganda, including Mt.
+Muhabura, Gahinga Volcano, and Mt.
 Sabyinyo.
 Its location in the Virunga Region defines its high-altitude range of 2000-4000m.

 History

-Mgahinga Gorilla National Park’s history dates back to 1991 when it was officially gazetted as a National Park in Uganda.
-Its creation was primarily to ensure that the endangered mountain gorillas are well-protected.
-It was established the same time with Bwindi National Park which is in the Southwestern part of Uganda.
+Mgahinga Gorilla National Park’s history dates back to 1991, when it was officially gazetted as a national park in Uganda.
+Its creation was primarily to ensure the protection of endangered mountain gorillas.
+This noble cause, established simultaneously as Bwindi National Park in southwestern Uganda, is a testament to Uganda’s commitment to wildlife conservation.

 Tourist Attractions

-There are lots of amazing attractions in Mgahinga Gorilla National Park worth exploring on safari.
-They include the endangered mountain gorillas, golden monkeys, Virunga volcanoes -Gahinga, Sabyinyo and Muhabura volcanoes.
+There are many amazing attractions in Mgahinga National Park worth exploring on safari.
+These include the endangered mountain gorillas, golden monkeys, and the Virunga, Gahinga, Sabyinyo, and Muhabura volcanoes.

 Faunal species

 Mgahinga National Park is compact but holds distinct animal species.
-There are unique mammal species not to be missed on Uganda safari including the rare mountain gorillas, golden monkeys – these are spotted during gorilla trekking or golden monkey tracking safari.
-Other mammals that freely roam within the Mgahinga National Park: buffaloes, leopards, bush pigs, blue monkeys, golden cats, bush babies, bush bucks, forest hogs, spotted hyenas, patas monkeys, African porcupines, colobus monkeys etc.
+There are unique mammal species not to be missed on an Uganda safari, including the rare mountain gorillas and golden monkeys – these are spotted during gorilla trekking or a golden monkey tracking safari.
+Other mammals that freely roam within the Mgahinga National Park are buffalo, leopards, bush pigs, blue monkeys, golden cats, bush babies, bushbucks, forest hogs, spotted hyenas, patas monkeys, African porcupines, colobus monkeys, etc.

 Birds